-The purpose of the remuneration report is enable shareholders to exercise to judgement over directors' remuneration. presence With the of shareholder representatives on the Remuneration Committee, this purpose is directly met.
+The purpose of the remuneration report is to enable shareholders to exercise judgement over directors' remuneration.
+With the presence of shareholder representatives on the Remuneration Committee, this purpose is directly met.

 Engagement with stakeholders

 As a privately owned company, Electricity North West does not have a large or dispersed shareholder base with which to formally communicate, nor are there any minority shareholders.
 Therefore Annual General Meetings are not held.